2. Introduction to the Arduino

 And shortly after, the second prototype:

-The second Arduino prototype is what we recognise today as the Arduino Uno, with several improvements as a faster microcontroller and better positioning of components, like the reset button.
+The second Arduino prototype is what we recognize today as the Arduino Uno, with several improvements as a faster microcontroller and better positioning of components, like the reset button.

 Fast forward to 2019